-In 2013, we submitted our executive compensation program for an advisory vote to you, our shareholders, and it received the support of over 99.6% of the total votes cast on the proposal.
+At the annual shareholder meeting in 2014, we submitted our executive compensation program for an advisory vote to you, our shareholders, and it received the support of over 99% of the total votes cast on the proposal.
 Annually, the Compensation Committee reviews the results of the advisory vote and considers feedback as it completes its annual review of each pay element and total compensation packages for our NEOs with respect to the next fiscal year.
-There were no changes to the executive compensation program for 2014 and the Committee expects similar Say-on Pay feedback for 2014.
+There were no changes to the executive compensation program for 2015 and the Committee expects similar Say-on Pay feedback for 2015.